LowDensity/CmdlnGame/README.md

 ## Progress Log and Current status
+* 2019/4/23
+	* All Games and Lobby now uses Text resource from config file.
 * 2019/4/21
-	* Finish text resourcing, about to update all game structure ** the structure looks overwhelmingly strange...
+	* Finish text resourcing, about to update all game structure
+		* the structure looks overwhelmingly strange...
 * 2019/3/24
     * 3 games have been done and working well.
     * API sill need a lot polish but they do work.